-Communities of Learners: CF Outcomes Link to NCATE Elements Link to NBPTS Propositions 6.
+Communities of Learners: CF Outcomes Link to CAEP Elements Link to NBPTS Propositions 6.
 Candidates will engage in activities to insure the development of the dispositions expected of professionals and consistent with the Pennsylvania Code of Professional Practice and Conduct for Educators.
-4. Teachers think systematically about their practice and learn from experience.
+Element 3.3: Dispositions; Element 3.6 Candidate understanding of ethics and Professional Code; Element 4.3 Employer survey 4.
+Teachers think systematically about their practice and learn from experience.
 7. Candidates will use inquiry and current research in their subject areas and in education to inform and reflect on professional practices; will consider the school, family and community contexts in which they work; and will facilitate collaboration in their professional practices.
-Element 6: Dispositions 5.
+Element 2.2: Selection of Criteria; Element 3.6: Research; Element 3.3 Dispositions; 5.
 Teachers are members of learning communities.

-In addition to these general standards for teaching, Specialty Program Standards were used in the development of Major Assessments for each program.
-The following Speciality Program Standards were used in the development of major assessments.
+In addition to these general standards for teaching, Specialty Program Standards were used in the development of Major assessments.

+Assessments for each program.
+The following Specialty Program Standards were used in the development of major